 Our Club, along with other clubs, received a District grant to assemble and provide Dignity Backpacks to Conversations with Friends.
 Participating clubs recently packed these backpacks.

-Every month, our Club tries to do at least one service project.
+Our Club tries to do at least one service project each quarter.

 Our January service project was doing a shift packing rice at Second Harvest.